usuaero/MachUpX/How_To_Create_Input_Files.md

         Gives the lifting surfaces for the aircraft.
 Wings, stabilizers, fins, etc. are all treated the same in numerical lifting-line and so should be included here as wings.
 MachUp is set up so the user can define complex geometries by attaching the ends of different wing segments together (for an example, see the /examples directory).
-Any number of wing segments can be defined by the user.
+Any number of wing segments can be defined by the user within this dict.

         "<WING_SEGMENT_NAME>" : (dict)